Hanging Out in Gustavia Town St. Barth

 Steep, Narrow Drives

-Very often, the villas are located up steep, narrow drives, off which are several homes.
-This means that turning around or simply turning out of your driveway can be tricky because sometimes you cannot see what’s coming around bend.
-Somehow it all seems to work out, but this is not an island for the faint-at-heart driver.
-You’ve got to be comfortable behind the wheel.
-The views below are worth the payoff, but you can't take an elevator when you rent here!
+Very often, the villas are located up steep, narrow drives, of which there are several homes.
+This means that turning around or simply turning out of your driveway can be tricky because sometimes you cannot see what's coming around the bend.
+It all seems to work out, but this is not an island for the faint-at-heart driver.
+You've got to be comfortable behind the wheel.
+The views below are worth the payoff, but you can't take an elevator when renting here!

 The rental car of choice here is the Mini Cooper.
-You see them everywhere as they are small yet allow for a little storage for shopping and beach trips.
+You see them everywhere; they are small yet allow a little storage for shopping and beach trips.
 There are also some cute little electric-type buggies, and these look like a handy way to get around the island.

 St. Barts Factoid:

-The postman basically knows a villa/cottage or the residents on the island, so s/he will deliver the mail old-school village style, e.g. oh this is Jean’s parcel.
-Also, residents will go online to see if something arrived in the post office with their name on it and go down and pick it up – St. Bart’s chill chic at your service.
+The postman knows a villa/cottage or the residents on the island so that s/he will deliver the mail old-school village style.
+For example, this is Jean's parcel.
+Also, residents will go online to see if something arrived in the post office with their name on it and go down to pick it up—St. Bart's chill chic at your service.

 European Business Hours and Sunday Shutdowns – St. Barth Villa Renters Beware!

-The last thing we will advise is American visitors is to be conscious of the European business hours.
-Many stores will open in the morning, close for lunch and then open again in the afternoon.
-However, beware of Sundays, as it can be difficult to find anything open, including restaurants and bars.
-St. Barth asks you to please relax and enjoy an unhurried day on Sunday, and we think it's a great idea.
+The last thing we will advise American visitors is to be conscious of the European business hours.
+Many stores will open in the morning, close for lunch, and then open again in the afternoon.
+However, beware of Sundays, as it can be challenging to find anything open, including restaurants and bars.
+St. Barts asks you to relax and enjoy an unhurried day on Sunday, and it's a great idea.

-You just will want to pick up groceries, water or any other item you may need on Saturday!
+You will want to pick up groceries, water, or any other item you may need on Saturday!

 Check out Exotic Estates St. Barth villas and plan your escape today!